Chern--Simons-type $3$-cocycles and $\mathbb{Q}/\mathbb{Z}$-torsion in the third homology of discrete diffeomorphism groups: Configured domains and Dupont-type fillings

-\begin{defn} A filling $\sigma$ over $\Ss$ is said to be \emph{smooth modulo $\Lambda$} if for every $0\le i\le q$ and every $\GG$-invariant $i$-form $\lambda \in \AAA^i(\GG/K)^{\GG}$ the map $\mathcal{F}_{\sigma}(\lambda)$ defined in~\eqref{888s} is smooth. \end{defn} \begin{rem} A cochain on $S_q$ does not in general extend to a cocycle on the full homogeneous complex $\GG^{q+1}$.
-For degrees $*<q$, Corollary~\ref{ass} identifies $H^*_{\Ss}(\GG;A)$ with the usual group cohomology $H^*_{\rm gr}(\GG;A)$.
-For the borderline degree $q$, we will use Proposition~\ref{prop:extension-by-retraction}: if a configured $q$-cochain $f\in C^q(\Ss;A)^{\GG}$ vanishes on $q$-cycles in $\Z\langle S_q\rangle$, then it admits a (locally smooth) extension to really a group $q$-cocycle on $\GG^{q+1}$.
-In particular, the cocycles produced by Proposition~\ref{baas}~\textup{(II)} satisfy this vanishing condition and hence admit such extensions. \end{rem}

-When $S_i=\GG^{i+1}$ for all $i$, the notion of filling in Definition~\ref{33} reduces to the construction originally introduced by Dupont \cite{Dup2,Dup3}.
-For proper subsets $S_n\subsetneq \GG^{n+1}$ the notion of filling is not always made explicit in the literature, but concrete examples appear in \cite{DK,DZ,Zic} and many related works (see also Examples~\ref{aa}, \ref{i125511}, and \ref{i12} below).
+\begin{defn} A filling $\sigma$ over $\Ss$ is said to be \emph{smooth modulo $\Lambda$} if for every $0\le i\le q$ and every $\GG$-invariant $i$-form $\tilde{\lambda} \in \AAA^i(\GG/K)^{\GG}$ the map $\mathcal{F}_{\sigma}(\tilde{\lambda})$ defined in~\eqref{888s} is smooth. \end{defn} \begin{rem} A smooth configured cochain is defined only on its restricted simplicial domain and need not be the restriction of a group cocycle.
+For the \(U\)-small domains used below, Proposition~\ref{baas} constructs, under homological torsion and period hypotheses, a locally smooth group cocycle with the required local restriction. \end{rem} When $S_i=\GG^{i+1}$ for all $i$, the notion of filling in Definition~\ref{33} reduces to the construction originally introduced by Dupont \cite{Dup2}.
+For proper subsets $S_n\subsetneq \GG^{n+1}$, the notion of a filling is not always stated explicitly in the literature, but concrete examples appear in \cite{DK,DZ} and many related works (see also Examples~\ref{aa} and~\ref{i12} below).